Dyonathan Celestrino

-Dyonathan Celestrino (born 1992), known as The Cross Maniac (Portuguese: Maníaco da Cruz), is a Brazilian serial killer who committed three ritualistic murders in Rio Brilhante from July to October 2008, when he was still a teenager.
+Dyonathan Celestrino (born January 5th, 1992), known as The Cross Maniac (Maníaco da Cruz) and by his Orkut handle, DOG HELL 666, is a Brazilian serial killer who committed three ritualistic murders in Rio Brilhante from July to October 2008, when he was still a teenager.
 Due to the high probability of him posing a future danger to society, he remains incarcerated.

 Murders

-In 2008, Celestrino, a religious goth, decided to kill those whom he perceived as "not following God's precepts."
-He would pick his victims at random and ask them various sexually-related questions, and if he considered them impure, he would proceed to kill them.
-After murdering his respective victim, Celestrino would undress them, spread their arms and cross the legs at ankle height to resemble a cross.
+In 2008, Celestrino, a neo-paganist serial killer, decided to murder those whom he perceived as "not following God's precepts."
+Along with his religious motivations, he was both inspired and challenged by Fransisco de Assis Pereira, another Brazilian serial killer.
+Celestrino intended to surpass Pereira’s ‘record’.
+He would pick his victims at random and bring them to an isolated area at knifepoint.
+Firstly, he would ask them if they believed in God.
+If they answered ‘yes’, he would proceed to ask them various sexually related questions, such as what age they lost their virginity, how many partners they had, and their sexual preference.
+If he considered them impure, he would proceed to kill them, typically by asphyxiation.
+After murdering his respective victim, Celestrino would partially undress them, spread their arms and cross the legs at ankle height to resemble a cross.

 Victims

 Catalino Gardena, 33, killed on July 2 - a bricklayer and neighbor of Celestrino.
-He later claimed that Gardena "deserved to die" because he was an alcoholic and a homosexual.
+Celestrino claimed that Gardena "deserved to die" because he was an alcoholic and a homosexual.
+He was found in a vacant lot.
+He was asphyxiated with a plastic bag and stabbed in the chest.
+The word INRI was written on a piece of paper nearby, standing for Jesus, King of the Jews.

 Letícia Neves de Oliveira, 22, killed on August 24 - a lesbian gas station attendant.
-Found in a grave in a cemetery.
+Found half-naked on a grave in a cemetery.
+Celestrino manually asphyxiated her.

 Gleice Kelly da Silva, 13, killed on October 3 - a drug user.
-Found half-naked at a construction site, her killer had left a handwritten note next to the body stating "dead man does not respond to messages".
+Found half-naked at an abandoned construction site.
+Celestrino had left a handwritten note next to the body which read “Corpse of Thor” in English, and “until next Hell” in Portuguese, although he later clarified he meant winter instead of Hell.
+All of his murders were committed during the Brazilian winter.
+If he wasn’t arrested, he had intent to stop the murders after killing Da Silva and start again after next year’s Yule.